 When Volati has received the reports, a reconciliation process is conducted to ensure that the reporting was done correctly and implemented in a technically correct way.
-The reconciliation process is performed by Volati's function for consolidated accounts.
+The reconciliation is performed by Volati's function for consolidated financial statements.

 4 Analysis